janet-lang/janet/README.md

 ### Meson

-Janet also has a build file for [Meson](https://mesonbuild.com/), a cross platform build system.
+Janet also has a build file for [Meson](https://mesonbuild.com/), a cross-platform build system.
 Although Meson has a python dependency, Meson is a very complete build system that is maybe more convenient and flexible for integrating into existing pipelines.
-Meson also provides much better IDE integration than Make or batch files, as well as support for cross compilation.
+Meson also provides much better IDE integration than Make or batch files, as well as support for cross-compilation.

 For the impatient, building with Meson is as follows.
 The options provided to `meson setup` below emulate Janet's Makefile.